 A crucial problem linked with olive plants propagation in vitro by tissue culture technique is the genetic fidelity among sub-clones produced from the mother plants.
-The genetic integrity of the micropropagated plants can lead to variations in the olive cultivars of that could be determined by different methods.
+The genetic integrity of the micropropagated plants can lead to variations in the olive cultivars.
 These changes are often undesirable, but still heritable.
-RAPD assay has been applied to amplify regions of the genome of the olive plants micropropagated in vitro and beneficial for determination of the genetic stability in the different fruit trees ^{18, 37-39}.
+RAPD assay has been applied to amplify regions of the genome of the olive plants micropropagated in vitro and beneficial for determination of the genetic stability in the different fruit trees18, 33-35.
 Our results showed that RAPD analysis revealed that the donor plants and its clonal derivatives could be grouped together in a single group.

 Cluster analyses appeared highly similarity among the parental and micropropagated plants.
-There are a number of findings in the literature which report similar results for detection of the genetic stability using molecular markers in various crops such as Solanum aculeatissimum40 and O. europaea 41.
-Bhatia et al., 42 evaluated the genetic stability in vitro regenerated and mother plants of gerbera using ISSR and RAPD markers which appeared 100% similarity.
-Our findings were in an agreement with Leva et al., 43 reported that Micropropagation of olive by tissue culture did not influence of morphological characterization and the genetic fidelity.
-According to our results, we also showed that the RAPD analysis is sensitive, enough for detection of the genetic stability in olive cultivars the parental and micropropagated plants.
+There are a number of findings in the literature which report similar results for detection of the genetic stability using molecular markers in various crops such as Solanum aculeatissimum and O. europaea.
+Bhatia et al., evaluated the genetic stability in vitro regenerated and mother plants of gerbera using ISSR and RAPD markers which appeared 100% similarity.
+Our findings were in an agreement with Leva et al., reported that micropropagation of olive by tissue culture did not influence of morphological characterization and the genetic fidelity.
+According to our results, we also showed that the RAPD analysis is sensitive enough for detection of the genetic stability in olive cultivars the parental and micropropagated plants.